-6. Conclusions and future work
+6. Conclusions and Future Work

-We have studied an algorithm for inferring node and edge replacement graph grammars.
-The algorithm starts from all nodes with the same label and grows them by adding to them one edge or a node and an edge at a time.
+We have studied algorithms for inferring node and edge replacement graph grammars.
+The algorithm starts from all nodes with the same label and grows them by adding to them one node or a node and an edge at a time.
 We developed a substructure which consists of the definition of a graph and all subgraphs appearing in the input graph that are isomorphic to this graph definition (i.e., instances).
-The overlap of instances proposes a recursive graph grammar production which expresses the concepts of 'one or more' of the same substructures.
+The overlap of instances proposes a recursive graph grammar production which expresses concepts of 'one or more' of the same substructures.
 The input graph to our algorithm is an arbitrary directed or undirected graph with labels on nodes and edges.